- Introduction

 Usage-Based and Hybrid Pricing Models

-Many AI tools now use hybrid models, such as:
+Many modern AI tools now use hybrid pricing models.

-These models offer flexibility but require careful cost management.
+These models offer flexibility but require careful cost tracking.

 Which Pricing Model Is Best for You?

-One-time purchase tools may offer better value if updates are not critical.
+- One-time tools may offer better value over time

 AI Tool Pricing and Affiliate Strategy